 23 February 2021

-If you thought all powerlifters were giant human specimens, with bulging muscles and the capacity to eat boiled chicken by the kilo, Karlina Tongotea (pictured right) is here to surprise you.
+If you thought all powerlifters were giant human specimens, with bulging muscles and the capacity to eat boiled chicken by the kilo, Dr Karlina Tongotea is here to surprise you.

 Standing at just 155cm and weighing less than 72 kilos, she’s a pocket-sized New Zealand powerlifting champion – and also took out the Oceania title for her weight category just two weeks ago.
 Although it has to be said that she does eat a lot of chicken and steamed broccoli.